apatel66/SampleCode/README.md

 4. Enter `cd` + the folder name to go into the folder.
 The folders will all start with "USACO".
    (Tip: If you have typed enough characters, press `Tab` and the rest of the word will fill in - given you are in the right directory)
 5. Enter `ls` to view the files inside the folder.
-There should be a c++ file, an input file and a textfile containing the output.
+There will be one program, a sample input, and a text file containing the output.
 For eaxmple, if I was in the `USACOChecker` folder, I would see `checker.cpp`, `checker.in`, and `checkerOutput.txt`.
 6. To compile the program enter the following code.
 Remember, even though you can enter any word in place of "example",